audreysharp/bluetooth-beacons/README.md

 #### Students

-* No additional sign-up - log in with you ONYEN
+* No additional sign-up - log in with your ONYEN
 * Use your bluetooth-enabled smartphone to easily check in to your classes
 * Sign into the web dashboard to view your class attendance